Kalamazoo County Parks and Expo Center

 Recent KRVT News

-The Kalamazoo River Valley Trail map/brochure has recently been revised and the updated map includes the newest completed section that connects River Street in Comstock to 35th St. in Galesburg.
+The Kalamazoo River Valley Trail map/brochure has recently been revised and the updated map includes the newest completed section - a 2-mile connector from 35th St. through the City of Galesburg.
 If you'd like a copy of the brochure mailed to you, or a stack for your business, please call 269.383.8778 or email KRVT.
-The maps are available online as well by visiting this page.
+The brochure and map can be downloaded here.

 10th Street to Ravine Bike Lane 3 miles